mattgotteiner/codextest/README.md

    python -m app.main
    ```

 4. **Open your browser** and navigate to `http://localhost:8000/`.
-You should see a mostly blank page with the text "hello world".
+You should see a simple TODO application where you can add, edit and delete notes.

 ## Files